HenryLoenwind/enderio-wiki/Disabling-Upgrades.md

 **This is the better way to do it, since it has less chance of having unintended side effects.**

+***The one downside is that upgrade items will still be generated as (and on) dungeon loot.
+Only disabling the upgrades as shown above (or disabling the dungeon loot completely) will prevent that.***

+**To disable the dungeon loot, follow this link: [Disabling Dungeon Loot](https://github.com/SleepyTrousers/EnderIO/tree/master/enderio-base/src/main/resources/assets/enderio/loot_tables/chests)**

 To disable a DSU recipe, do the following:
 * Copy the file `config/enderio/recipes/darksteel_upgrades.xml` to `config/enderio/recipes/user`
 * Find the recipe you want to disable